2 weeks before man died of COVID-19, he said goodbye to his 7 children in emotional video

 "He took them everywhere.
 He did everything with him."

-Torres is among the almost 43,000 Texans who have died of COVID-19, according to the Texas of Department of Health and Human Services.
+Torres is among the almost 43,000 Texans who have died of COVID-19, according to the Texas Department of Health and Human Services.

 His parents said he had underlying health conditions.
 As people of faith, they see his death as going home.